-We defined that the largest current threat to the system is the ability of malicious users to steal funds from the on-chain or off-chain code.
+We defined that the largest current threat to the system is the ability of malicious users to steal funds from the contract.

 Protocol Overview

 Protocol Introduction

 The GoodDollar protocol is a community-driven, distributed framework designed to generate, fund, and distribute global basic income via the GoodDollar token (hereafter "G\$").
 G\$ is an ERC-20 digital asset built on the Ethereum blockchain that operates within the emerging ecosystem of decentralized and open finance.
 GoodDollar leverages new protocols and smart contracts across the ecosystem to deliver its basic income economy.